ParanoidBat/explace/README.md

 To use the script, either to fetch data or to replace it.
 You need to place it in the root of your working directory.
-It will span into the tree of that directory. **You must be able to call python in that directory** To check if you can call python in your directory, go to your directory through cmd and type `python --version`
+It will span into the tree of that directory. **You must be able to call python in that directory** To check if you can call python in your directory, go to your directory through cmd and type \n `python --version`
 The python version installed on your system will showed, else an error will appear.

-To fetch the data; use
+To fetch the data; use \n
 `python explace.py -f .html h2`
 - .html is file extension, you can specify your own
 - h2 is the tag to look for.
 Notice the absence of opening and closing tags.